Answers to your Quick Start wizard questions

 We use a third party provider to crawl your URLs and extract content from your page to create items for your Bibblio catalogue.
 It will only import URLs that loaded with our Quick Start code, and only process data required to generate and display recommendations: the URL path, the text, a title, an image, a publication date and an excerpt, if available.

 Our standard snippet uses your canonical URL values to assign a unique ID to your content items and ensure we don't import a page more than once.
 You can however still use Bibblio without them by customizing the snippet to add your own set of IDs.

 Once imported, the items will be matched against the rest of your catalogue and recommendations will automatically appear where you added the second snippet.

 If you wish to use your own fonts, or make any other changes, you can do this within your own stylesheet.
 Be sure your stylesheet loads after ours, and include !important in the parameter to guarantee you'll override our settings.

 Bibblio is compatible with AMP using an amp-iframe.
 You will need to have access to your AMP template and use a different snippet available on our GitHub page.
-You’ll just have to make the following changes:
+Just make the following changes to the AMP snippet:

 This will ensure we automatically import your articles and retrieve recommendations.

 With our current version, you can have the title, excerpt, published date and author displayed.
 You can also choose to show an information icon at the bottom of your module with a link to help your users understand what these recommendations are.